Hugh Gough, 1st Viscount Gough: Service in the east

 The Second Anglo-Sikh War started in 1848, and again Gough took to the field commanding in person at the Battle of Ramnagar in November 1848 and at the Battle of Chillianwala in January 1849.
 He was criticised for relying on frontal assault by infantry rather than using artillery and was replaced as commander-in-chief by Sir Charles Napier but, before news of his replacement had arrived, Gough achieved a decisive victory over the Sikhs in the Battle of Gujarat in February 1849.
 He returned to Ireland and was advanced in the peerage as Viscount Gough of Goojerat in the Punjab and of the City of Limerick on 4 June 1849.
 He retired from active service later that year and was promoted to the substantive rank of full general on 20 June 1854.

 Gough also served as colonel of the 99th Regiment of Foot, as colonel of the 87th (Royal Irish Fusiliers) Regiment of Foot and later as colonel of the Royal Horse Guards.
 In Dublin, he was a member of the Kildare Street Club.
 He was promoted to field marshal on 9 November 1862.

 Death and commemoration

-Equestrian statue of Viscount Gough at Chillingham Castle by the Dublin-born sculptor John Henry Foley.
+Gough Monument at Chillingham Castle by the Dublin-born sculptor John Henry Foley.